-Region 6 Resource Partners' Transportation Planning Work Program (TPWP) serves as a guide by which to carry out FAST ACT activities.
+Region 6 Resource Partners' Transportation Planning Work Program (TPWP) serves as a guide by which to carry out IIJA activities.
 This document contains descriptions of the organizational structure and committee members.
 It includes information about the four-county region and its demographics, a descriptive list of tasks, staff information, and budget documentation.
 Region 6 incorporates lessons learned from the previous years in its TPWP.
+The Region 6 Policy Board also provides input on the TPWP each year as well as all core planning documents and planning activities described in these documents.
 This work program includes components as federal or state policy dictates.
-This program also incorporates Metropolitan Planning Factors and Planning Emphasis Areas (PEAs) identified by the Federal Highway Administration and Federal Transit Administration.
-The Region 6 Policy Board provides input on the TPWP each year as well as all core planning documents and planning activities described in these documents.
+This program also incorporates Metropolitan Planning Factors and Planning Emphasis Areas (PEAs) identified by the Federal Highway Administration and Federal Transit Administration (see table below).